How to facilitate access to finance for agri-SMEs

 The Process

-To address this financing gap and improve information flows between lenders and agri-SMEs, SCOPEinsight, CFI, in partnership with AGRA, interviewed and researched 90 lenders and industry experts, analyzed datasets from CSAF members and SCOPEinsight, and conducted a literature review to develop a set of bankability metrics.
-Which can make the communication between all stakeholders easier and more standardized.
+To address this financing gap and improve information flows between lenders and agribusinesses, SCOPEinsight and CFI, in partnership with AGRA, interviewed and researched 90 lenders and industry experts, analyzed datasets from CSAF members and SCOPEinsight, and conducted a literature review.
+This research was used to develop a set of bankability metrics, which can make the communication between all stakeholders easier and more standardized.

 Key Findings

-While the report on the actual metrics will be officially disseminated in the first quarter of 2021, it is sufficient to say that there are several interesting correlations between some SCOPEinsight’s dimensions of professionalism and agri-SME’s ability to access a loan.
-For example, internal management, market performance and internal management are all critical elements in accessing a loan. ).
-High professionalism scores in the marketing strategy (including pricing and market monitoring), internal organization (including risk and compliance),governance and business planning dimensions increased the likelihood of an agri-SME receiving a loan, implying increased creditworthiness.
+There are several interesting correlations between some SCOPEinsight’s dimensions of professionalism and agribusiness’s ability to access a loan.
+For example, market performance, financial management, and internal management are all critical elements in accessing a loan.
+High professionalism scores in the marketing strategy (including pricing and market monitoring), internal organization (including risk and compliance),governance and business planning dimensions increased the likelihood of an agribusiness receiving a loan, implying increased creditworthiness.
 Surprisingly, though financial management was ranked amongst the top influencers of loan likelihood, the analysis validated the research findings that metrics related to business professionalism, management, and governance are critical in determining creditworthiness.

 The Way Forward

-The bankability metrics along with the market-oriented graduation system will feed into a Portal facilitating linkages (agri-SME and financiers), lower costs (of due diligence and technical assistance), and decrease the risk for financiers.
-Using the common bankability metrics as the linking pin, lenders can pre-select those agri-SMEs that meet their criteria so they can spend their due diligence resources on promising agri-SMEs.
-This is how we facilitate access to finance for agri-SMEs.
+The bankability metrics along with the market-oriented graduation system will feed into a Portal, facilitating linkages between agribusinesses and financiers, lower costs of due diligence and technical assistance, and decreasing risks for financiers.
+Using the common bankability metrics as the linking pin, lenders can pre-select those agribusinesses that meet their criteria so they can spend their due diligence resources on promising agribusinesses.
+This is how we facilitate access to finance for agribusinesses.

 Contact us today to learn how you can use these metrics in your own projects.